hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-acapy-plugin-toolbox.md

             </td>
             <td>
-                Fixes to work with ACA-Py 0.7.0.
-A bug in the schema for `ConnRecord` resulted in complications with the official 0.7.0 release so it may be preferable to wait until 0.7.1 is released.
+                While going through the readme to setup a development environment, the plugin failed to install due to the `pip install` command pointing to the wrong branch.
+This change fixes that reference.

+Signed-off-by: Colton Wolkins (Laptop) <colton@indicio.tech>
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-08-20 16:58:28 +0000 UTC
+        Created At 2021-09-02 18:34:58 +0000 UTC
     </div>
 </div>